 kubectl create service loadbalancer NAME [--tcp=port:targetPort] [--dry-run=server|client|none] [options]

-Before discussing load-balancing strategies, it’s important to note that the availability and features of load-balancing strategies may depend on the underlying infrastructure and the type of load balancer being used, whether it’s a cloud provider load balancer or an ingress controller.
+Before discussing load-balancing strategies, remember that their availability and features may depend on the underlying infrastructure and the type of load balancer being used, whether it’s a cloud provider load balancer or an ingress controller.

 AWS, GCP, and Azure load balancers will all support different features depending on the type used.
 Again note these are layer 4 only and do not provide application layer 7 capability.